fsantanna/pingus/ceu/README.md

 Other games manifesting these patterns also use some form of explicit state which are likely subject to the same rewriting process.
 <!-- TODO: The patterns are not entirely orthogonal -->

-Overall, we believe that most difficulties in implementing control behavior in game logic is not inherent to this domain, but a result of accidental complexity due to the lack of structured abstractions and an appropriate concurrency model to handle event-based applications.

 <!--
 ## Why rewriting Pingus to Céu?